tp7309/TTPassGen/README.rst

     Switch to the project's ``ttpassgen`` directory if you downloaded the source code.

-Example: Generate word list output to file, the word format is prefix three digits, only allow 1、2、3, appear 2 or 3 times, followed by letter a or b.
+Example: Generate word list output to `out.dict`, the word format is prefix three digits, only allow 1、2、3, appear 2 or 3 times, followed by letter a or b.

 ::